Logo

-Hafez al-Assad was a Syrian statesman and military officer who served as President of Syria from taking power in 1971 until his death in 2000.
+Hafez al-Assad was a Syrian politician and military officer who was the president of Syria from 1971 until his death in 2000.

 2.

-Hafez al-Assad was Prime Minister of Syria from 1970 to 1971, as well as regional secretary of the regional command of the Syrian regional branch of the Arab Socialist Ba'ath Party and secretary general of the National Command of the Ba'ath Party from 1970 to 2000.
+Hafez al-Assad was previously the 55th prime minister from 1970 to 1971 as well as the regional secretary of the regional command of the Syrian regional branch of the Arab Socialist Ba'ath Party and secretary general of the National Command of the Ba'ath Party from 1970 to 2000.

 3.

-Hafez al-Assad was a key participant in the 1963 Syrian coup d'etat which brought the Syrian regional branch of the Arab Socialist Ba'ath Party to power in the country.
+Hafez al-Assad was a key participant in the 1963 Syrian coup d'etat, which brought the Syrian regional branch of the Arab Socialist Ba'ath Party to power in the country, a power that lasted until the fall of the regime in 2024, then led by his son Bashar.

 4.